Margaret Manton Merrill

-Margaret Manton Merrill (1859 – June 19/20, 1893) was a British-born American journalist, writer, translator, and elocutionist.
+Margaret Manton Merrill (1859 – June 19/20, 1893) was a Minnesota-born American journalist, writer, translator, and elocutionist.
 At the age of twenty, she became the founder, owner and editor of the Colorado Temperance Gazette.
 She stayed in journalism for twelve years, where her noted successes were in the line of stories for children, while she likewise made translations from such diverse languages as Scandinavian and Sioux.

 Early life and education

-Margaret Manton Merrill was born in England in 1859.
-Her father was the Rt.
-Rev. William E. Merrill, who for forty years was one of the foremost educators of the Northwest.
+Merrill was born in Wright County, Minnesota in 1857.
+Her brother was William Stiles, or William Chadwell of the Jesse James Gang.
+Her father was Elisha Stiles and her mother was Sarah E. Seely.
+Her mother died between 1857-1860 in Wright County, Minnesota.
+She was later adopted by her stepfather, Reverend Elisha Washington Merrill, who for forty years was a successful educator in the Northwest.
 Her mother was a grandniece of Sir Arthur Wellesley, 1st Duke of Wellington, and her grandmother on the maternal side was second-cousin to "Royal Charlie" of Scotland.
 In spite of her lineage, Merrill was very proud of the fact that she was an American.

-Entering Carleton College at the age of fourteen, she remained there a year, and then continued her studies in the University of Minnesota, from which institution she was graduated, being chosen by her class as the valedictorian.
+Merrill enrolled in Carleton College in 1874 taking an English course.
+She only attended one semester, obtaining a grade of 8.25 on a 10 point scale.
+She later worked as a teacher in the Cannon Falls, Minnesota area.
+On August 10, 1875, she married Caleb Peterman.
+This marriage was soon annulled, and Merrill allegedly continued her studies at the University of Minnesota, from 1876 to 1877.
+However, the university has no records of her graduating or seeking a degree, with college records listing her age as 17 years and 3 months.
+Carleton College confirmed her birth date was recorded as September 14, 1857.
+On May 24, 1882 in Spring Valley, Minnesota, Merrill married Dr. Milton Davis and went on to attend the Women's Medical College in Chicago, Illinois.